parvez-ahammed/parvez-ahammed/Diary/readme.md

 ```
 1. Always keep strict track of possible upperbound and lowerbound to make the answer right .
 Calculate it wisely.

-2. Always keep track for the minimum possible answer qutaioi and keep track of special cases .
+2. Always keep track for the minimum possible answer qutaioi and keep track of special cases like n=1 n = 0 etc .
 ```